TraDuong1/eb-quickstart/README.md

-This demonstrate a sample web app to be deployed on [multicontainer Docker platform for Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html)
+This demonstrates a sample web app to be deployed on [multicontainer Docker platform for Elastic Beanstalk](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_ecs.html)

 ## Prerequisites